JimDesu/basis-lang/spec.md

 `@` (DO_ON_EXIT) registers a body that runs at frame exit, regardless of whether the frame exits via success or failure. `@!` (DO_ON_EXIT_FAIL) registers a body that runs only on failure exits.
 Neither construct sees nor consumes the propagating failure; the bodies execute as if no failure were active, even when the frame is exiting via failure.

 The `@` and `@!` markers are **frame-lifetime-tied**.
 They register a body against the enclosing command's frame; the body executes at that frame's retirement, in reverse registration order.
-This is the language's only intentional exception to the no-invisible-control-flow principle, and it is contained to the explicit registration via the `@` or `@!` marker — no class-level declaration causes implicit registration for frame slots of any particular type (§3.13).
+Value-lifetime-tied cleanup is the separate province of the obligation system (§10); the `@`/`@!` hooks themselves have no class-level form — no class-level declaration causes implicit registration of a hook for frame slots of any particular type (§3.13).
 The discipline that governs *when* these blocks fire under a propagating failure is in §4.11.

 ### 4.5 Block-Marker Composition